-The Mango picking season is January in Childers and runs for 2-4 weeks.
+The Mango picking season is January in Childers and the season runs for approximately 2-4 weeks.
 It is good hourly paid work, 7 days a week in the heat.
 It is very weather dependant so storm delays are likely (you can't pick in the wet).

 Mango picking is done from the ground.
 The fruit is very delicate and bruises easily so you have to be careful as well as quick.

 The sap from the mango stem can cause an allergic reaction in some people - called Mango rash.
 If you get mango rash you cannot continue working as the allergen builds up the more contact you have with it, causing inflammation and swelling.
 This also means that you cannot eat mangoes during picking season as this increases the chance of getting mango rash!
 People with pale skin or red hair are more susceptible to mango rash, so take that into consideration if you are looking to apply.
 If you do get Mango Rash there may be a possibility of moving onto other jobs if positions are available.